Airport '77: Plot

-Wealthy philanthropist Philip Stevens is having invited guests flown in his luxurious privately owned Boeing 747-100, Stevens Flight 23, to his Palm Beach, Florida estate.
-Aboard are his estranged adult daughter and her young son, whom he hopes to reconnect with, as he is secretly dying.
-Priceless artwork from Stevens' private collection destined for his new museum is also on the jetliner.
+A privately owned Boeing 747 belonging to wealthy philanthropist Philip Stevens is flying to his Palm Beach, Florida estate.
+His estranged adult daughter Lisa and her young son Benjy are among the passengers.
+She is unaware Stevens is dying and wishes to reconnect with him.
+Also on board is priceless artwork from Stevens' private collection destined for his new museum.
 The collection has motivated a group of thieves led by co-pilot Bob Chambers to hijack the aircraft.

-Mid-flight, Captain Don Gallagher is lured from the cockpit and knocked unconscious.
-A sleeping gas secretly installed pre-flight is released into the cabin, rendering unprotected crew and passengers unconscious.
-Chambers, flying to a small deserted island to offload the art treasures, drops the plane below radar range causing Stevens Flight 23 to "disappear" in the Bermuda Triangle.
-Descending to virtually wave-top altitude, Flight 23 heads into a fog bank, reducing visibility.
-Minutes later, a large offshore platform emerges from the haze, and Flight 23's wing clips the platform's tower, igniting an engine.
-Chambers extinguishes the fire, but due to a sudden loss of airspeed, the plane stalls and crashes into the water, floating momentarily before sinking below the surface.

-The plane settles in relatively shallow water that is above the plane's crush depth, though water pressure gradually compromises the fuselage.
+Captain Don Gallagher is lured from the cockpit during the flight and knocked unconscious.
+Sleeping gas secretly installed pre-flight renders unprotected crew and passengers in the cabin unconscious.
+Chambers pilots the aircraft to a small deserted island to offload the art treasures, dropping the plane below radar range to seemingly disappear to flight controllers in the Bermuda Triangle.
+Descending almost to wave-top altitude, one of the plane's wings collides with an offshore drilling platform in a fog bank.
+Chambers extinguishes the resulting engine fire, but the plane stalls and crashes and sinks quickly.
+The plane settles in relatively shallow water above the plane's crush depth, though water pressure gradually compromises the fuselage and a persistent air leak makes a timely rescue imperative.
 Many passengers are injured, some seriously.
-Chambers, the only surviving hijacker, reveals the plane is 200 mi off course, meaning search and rescue efforts will be focused in the wrong area.
-As a search for the missing plane is launched, veteran aeronautics expert Joe Patroni joins the rescue operation as a technical adviser, joined by Philip Stevens.
-Meanwhile, the trapped crew can only contact rescuers by getting a signal buoy to the surface.
-Captain Gallagher and a professional diver, Martin Wallace, enter the main cargo preparing to swim to the surface using air masks.
-The hatch door malfunctions, forcing Wallace to open it manually.
-The sudden onrush of water kills him, but Gallagher is able to make it to the surface and activate the emergency beacon.
-The signal is detected and a rescue operation is launched.
-Meanwhile, the plane's fuselage is steadily leaking, and on top of that, air is running out.
+Chambers, the only surviving hijacker, reveals the plane was 200 mi off course, meaning search and rescue efforts will be focused in the wrong area and the trapped crew must get a signal buoy to the surface.
+Captain Gallagher and a professional diver, Martin Wallace, attempt to swim to the surface using air masks.
+A malfunctioning hatch kills Wallace but Gallagher succeeds in activating the emergency beacon on the surface.
+The signal is detected and a rescue operation is launched, joined by veteran aeronautics expert Joe Patroni and Philip Stevens.